 Women filled out before and after questions and said the herbal ingredient helped them.
 The researchers, unfortunately, did not measure any hormones.

 This 3-month investigation involved 40 premenopausal women who were given either a placebo or 750 mg of Tribulus Terrestris.
-Women filled out questioners of sexual functioning and they also measured testosterone levels too.
+Women filled out questionnaires of sexual functioning and they also measured testosterone levels too.

 - Both the Tribulus and placebo group scored similarly to each other on sexual functioning questionnaires